2011 Guia Race of Macau: Testing and free practice

 The track was damp before the start of testing on Thursday, the session started half an hour late due to barrier repairs.
-Huff set the fastest time, beating team–mate Muller on his final lap.
+Huff set the fastest time, beating teammate Muller on his final lap.
 Charles Ng brought the red flags out when he hit the barriers at the Melco Hairpin and came to a halt.
 After going through scrutineering after the session, the 778 Auto Sport Peugeot was found not to comply with its original documentation from when it was run in the STCC.
 As a result, the team was excluded from the rest of the event.

 Alain Menu led a Chevrolet 1–2–3 in the first free practice session on Friday morning, Tiago Monteiro was best of the rest in fourth.

 Huff was back on top in free practice two at the head of another Chevrolet 1–2–3.
 Javier Villa crashed his Proteam Racing BMW 320 TC at Paiol but the session was stopped early after Fredy Barth crashed at Faraway.
 Having come to a stop in the middle of the track, the front of the car caught fire and once Barth was extracted from the wreckage he was taken to the local hospital for precautionary checks.